phanirithvij2000/system/docs/NOTES.md

 - lychee for link checking, everywhere (has a gha, also nix lycheeCheck)
 - override, overrideAttrs, overrideModAttrs
 - applyPatches
+  - if you import it then it is IFD
 - experimental features + advanced features (TODO add links here)
 - nixseparatedebuginfod
   - https://matrix.to/#/!kjdutkOsheZdjqYmqp:nixos.org/$IW0dpiyjyC5SD7w-nOFyaekzP3HP96XCvw6Lzfg47pM